Beanie (seamed cap)

 In the United States, a beanie is a head-hugging brimless cap, sometimes made from triangular panels of material joined by a button at the crown and seamed together around the sides.
 Beanies may be made of cloth, felt, wool, leather, or silk.
-In many US regions and parts of Canada the term "beanie" refers to a knitted cap (often woolen), alternately called a "stocking cap" or (especially in Canada) a "toque".
+In many US regions, the term "beanie" refers to a knitted cap (often woolen), alternately called a "stocking cap" or (especially in Canada) a "toque".